Skip to main content

 You can read about Hex’s support coverage of Cube features here.

-Configuring a semantic model for import
+Configuring a semantic project for import

 info